 The Foundation established the Family Medicine Legacy League to recognize those who make provisions through their estate.
 Donor recognition is given for any gift made by bequests, life insurance, charitable remainder trust, or any other type of planned gift.

 If you have remembered the Foundation in your will, please let us know so that we may properly recognize your generosity by listing you as a member of the Family Medicine Legacy League.
 While public recognition of your gift often inspires generosity in others, we also understand that anonymity may be your preference.
-Please contact Director of Events and Foundation Programs Kaitlin McGuffie or call 800.742.7327 for more information.
+Please contact Director of Foundation & Strategic Programs Kaitlin McGuffie or call 800.742.7327 for more information.